Abir-Bouhriz/Blog/README.md

 # Blog

 ## Description:
-This is a responsive blog website
+This is a responsive personal blog website
 ## Tools & languages:
 * HTML
 * CSS